 The regulation does not specify the kind of records that must be kept.
 Records that list the employee name, employer/school, training title, topic/objectives, training source, dates, and total training hours would be appropriate to demonstrate compliance with training requirements.
 Records must be maintained and made available to the SA upon request.
 They may be kept electronically in a local database, in paper files, or through the USDA Training Tracking Tool.
-The Oklahoma State Agency allows a 2-year period to complete training, but some training hours must be completed each year.
 Documentation of professional standards training is now part of the AR, so while it is ideal for individual staff members to keep track of their own training, you must ensure it is available for SA review.
+Any excess hours of training earned in one year may be carried over to the following year only.

-F. Hiring Standards for New School Nutrition Program Directors
+Hiring Standards for New School Nutrition Program Directors